rockettheme/docs/Docs/joomla/extensions/rokgallery/INDEX.md

 >> NOTE: Internet Explorer 7 and before are not supported

->> Also, if you experience the Fatal error: `Call to undefined function curl_init()`, you'll need to have CURL enabled on your server.
+>> Also, if you experience the Fatal error: `Call to undefined function curl_init()`, you will need to have CURL enabled on your server.
 You can ask your hosting provider to activate this.

 Key Features
 ------------